Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: INTRODUCTION

-PEAC is inspired by quantum clock interferometry~\cite{roura:2020:gravitational,dipumpo:2021:gravitational,rosi:2017:quantum, borregaard:2025:qclock, fromonteil:2025:nonlocal, guendogan:2026:qclock}, where a superposition of internal states undergoes an atom-interferometer sequence, creating a spatial superposition in which possible relativistic~\cite{zych:2011:quantum, covey:2025:qclock_curvature} and proper-time effects~\cite{loriani:2019:interference} encode a signal-amplitude loss associated with which-path information~\cite{margalit:2015:selfinterfering}.
-Like those schemes, PEAC does not require measuring correlated interferometers individually, but relies on the detection of (possibly incoherent) mixtures of them.
+Like those quantum-clock schemes, PEAC does not necessarily require measuring correlated interferometers individually, but relies on the detection of (possibly incoherent) mixtures of them.
 A differential phase shift between the individual interferometers induces a beating of their superposed interference fringes.
 This characteristic structure manifests as collapses and revivals of the combined signal's oscillation amplitude, whose pattern appears in statistical histograms of population measurements, extractable~\cite{dickerson:2013:multiaxis,geiger:2011:detecting,abend:2016:atomchip,pelluet:2025:atom} even when suffering large phase noise.

 We analyse the PEAC performance in atom interferometers containing a stochastic mixture of magnetically sensitive substates in order to estimate the acceleration induced by a magnetic-field gradient.
 Using state-selective measurements, we compare this technique to corresponding ellipse fits, demonstrating that PEAC provides a complementary statistical analysis of existing correlation data not through joint phase fitting, but via an optimally chosen transformation of the bivariate coordinates and their amplitude marginal distributions.
-PEAC demonstrates improved overall performance, with the highest accuracy for phases near, but not exactly at degeneracy points.
-This working point, where the signal amplitude is small but still finite, contrasts the geometric phase amplification~\cite{zhou:2025:geometric} predicted when neglecting the vanishing oscillation amplitude at degeneracy.
+Such an analysis can be always performed and optimised in addition to ellipse fits.
+PEAC demonstrates improved overall performance, with the highest accuracy for phases near, but not exactly at degeneracy points, in contrast to expectations from Gaussian uncertainty propagation.
+In fact, the signal amplitude is small but still finite, providing a working point that exhibits negligible bias and precision comparable to ellipse fitting.
+This observation highlights a distinct operating regime that differs from geometric phase amplification~\cite{zhou:2025:geometric}.

+The method extracts a measurand, in our case the differential phase of interest, from histograms of a suitably chosen linear combination of correlated signals.
+It therefore requires a model for the dominant noise and for the functional dependence of the probability distribution on the measurand, in our case through the amplitude of an interference pattern.
+The method also depends on the weights or mixture fractions that define the combined signal.
+These weights, or other distribution-specific parameters, may be determined either by scanning the measurand or, if this is experimentally inaccessible, from independent experiments, as demonstrated below.